kjell/mcn-2020-git-haiku/index.md

-Poverty's child -
+Lightning -
-How swift it is
+The lips feel cold.
-Among the flowers
+Basho lines the moon